ManhHoDinh/Paradise_Hotel_Management/README.md

 Rental Vouchers and Invoices Management
 * Users can input and edit information related to rental vouchers and invoices.
 * Users can perform lookup of rental vouchers and invoices.

+Report
+* This application will automatically output monthly or yearly report based on room type.

+Staff Management
+* The manager can edit the staff of the hotel by adding, deleting, or editing some information like salary, loan,...

 </div>
 </div>
 <div id="caiDat">